Dental Office in Chicago

 - Limiting how often you eat sugary foods or have sugary drinks.

-- Brushing and flossing your teeth carefully to reduce the amount of bacteria
+- Brushing and flossing your teeth carefully to reduce the number of bacteria

 We recommend check-ups every six months as part of your preventative care plan – we are trained to spot things that you won’t, and can then carry out the necessary steps to ensure small concerns don’t grow into larger issues.